 With this in mind, here are seven tax saving strategies to heed.

 - Choose the right entity for your business.

-Per the Global Entrepreneur Monitor Report, 69 percent of all start-ups in the United States are home-based businesses and 59 percent of established businesses more than three and a half years old continue to operate as home-based businesses.
+Per the Small Business Administration, home-based businesses make up approximately 50 percent of all U.S. businesses, and 80 percent of home-based businesses are successful after five years, compared to a less than 50 percent success rate for other small business.
 If you’ve decided to start a business or maybe you have been running one for a while, become official.
-Let your county, state and the federal government know that you’re in business by registering it under the entity type that best suits your business goals.
+Let your county (if applicable), state and the federal government know that you’re in business by registering it under the entity type that best suits your business goals.
 Remember, there isn’t a one-size fits all for home-based businesses, so make sure to consult with your tax professional or an attorney about the best business entity for you.